mobilecoinfoundation/sgx/untrusted/urts/README.md

-# Untrusted SGX rust bindings
+# Untrusted SGX rust interface

 Provides a rust interface for creating (`sgx_create_enclave_from_buffer_ex()`) and persisting SGX enclaves.